GPS can be a pretty tricky subject to understand. A couple of useful points are:

 There is a good discussion of this stuff at http://www.utas.edu.au/spatial/locations/index.html .

-The table below shows all the GPS points recorded in the thesarvo guides.
-It is designed so as to be able to be imported into your GPS.
-There are a couple of things you can do with this data:
+The link below gives all the GPS points recorded in the thesarvo guides in KML format.
+It is designed so as to be able to be imported into your GPS, but you'll probably need to convert it - maybe to GPX.
+GPSBabel is good for that kind of thing.